mypebble/infrastructure-monitor/README.md

 # infrastructure-monitor
 The infrastructure monitoring tool checks active systems and reports issues to Slack

 Before you deploy, please ensure you set the config file correctly.
-For advise on how to do this, please see the Config section below.
+For advice on how to do this, please see the Config section below.

 ### Deploying
 To run the program: